bright/new-www/content/blog/what-are-point-of-sale-devices.md

 ## What is an ePOS system?

 Point of Sale (POS) is the checkout for customers who purchase goods or services.
 It's the place to execute the payment.

-<div className="important-info"><h2>Electronic Point of Sale</h2><div>Modern ePOS (electronic Point of Sale) is a combination of hardware and software that enable transactions.</div></div>

-In this article, we focus on hardware solutions that are a part of modern ePOS for retail and restaurants.
-These are examples of retail hardware that we work with at Bright Inventions.
+In this article, we focus on hardware solutions that are a part of modern POS for retail and restaurants.
+These are examples of retail hardware that we integrate with POS at Bright Inventions.

 Discover common problems that POS developers face while [integrating hardware with point of sale systems](/projects/pos-devices-integration/).